Redfish driver

 The following properties are specified in the node’s driver_info field:

-include the authority portion of the URL, and can optionally include the scheme.
+The URL address to the Redfish controller.
+It must include the authority portion of the URL, and can optionally include the scheme.
 If the scheme is missing, https is assumed.
 For example: https://mgmt.vendor.com.
 This is required.

-that the driver will interact with.
+The canonical path to the ComputerSystem resource that the driver will interact with.
 It should include the root service, version and the unique resource path to the ComputerSystem.
 This property is only required if target BMC manages more than one ComputerSystem.
 Otherwise ironic will pick the only available ComputerSystem automatically.
 For example: /redfish/v1/Systems/1.

-privilege.
+User account with admin/server-profile access privilege.
 Although not required, it is highly recommended.

-driver will use a secure (TLS) connection when talking to the Redfish controller.
+If redfish_address has the https:// scheme, the driver will use a secure (TLS) connection when talking to the Redfish controller.
 By default (if this is not set or set to True), the driver will try to verify the host certificates.
 This can be set to the path of a certificate file or directory with trusted certificates that the driver will use for verification.
 To disable verifying TLS, set this to False.
 This is optional.

-“basic”, “session” or “auto”.
-The “auto” mode first tries “session” and falls back to “basic” if session authentication is not supported by the Redfish BMC.
-Default is set in ironic config as [redfish]auth_type.
+Redfish HTTP client authentication method.
+Can be basic, session or auto.
+The auto mode first tries session and falls back to basic if session authentication is not supported by the Redfish BMC.
+Default is set in ironic config as redfish.auth_type.
 Most operators should not need to leverage this setting.
 Session based authentication should generally be used in most cases as it prevents re-authentication every time a background task checks in with the BMC.

 Note